Local file-system changes: Since 1.3

 You can either specify an exact file name or use a wildcard or regexp, then set a checking interval in seconds, and finally, define a task to process the event.

 There is a global minimum check interval that you can change if necessary in the configuration ("clover.event.fileCheckMinInterval" property).
-See Chapter 9, List of Properties.
+See Chapter 13, List of Configuration Properties.

 |EVENT_USERNAME||Username of the user who caused the event.|